 Should I only feed my children healthy snacks and ingredients?

 “A common misconception about healthy snacks is the idea that every snack needs to be super nutritious or natural.
 While it’s wonderful and important to introduce kids to healthy foods, I also believe it’s incredibly impactful to allow them to eat treats sometimes!
-This helps children view food less through a polarizing good versus bad food lens, which can be a precursor for disordered eating and eating disorders, but understand that all types of food are allowed and can be enjoyed in moderation.”
+This helps children view food less through a polarizing good versus bad food lens.
+Often this tends to be a precursor for disordered eating and eating disorders.
+It’s important to understand that all types of food are allowed and can be enjoyed in moderation.”
 We like to think that Chocolate Soom makes for a great treat, while still providing nutritional benefits.
 That’s why we call it our guiltless indulgence.
-Read this blog post to learn why it makes for a more nutritious option than other chocolate spreads on the market, like Nutella.
+Read this blog post to learn why it makes for a more nutritious option than other chocolate spreads on the market.

 What types of nutritious snacks should I feed my kids at home?

-There are an array of nutritious and delicious snacks to feed your children.
+There is an array of nutritious and delicious snacks to feed your children.
 “One great homemade healthy snack is homemade granola bars.
-Not only are these so much cheaper to make than buying wrapped granola bars at the grocery store, but you can adjust the ingredients based on what your child likes.
+These are so much cheaper to make rather than buying wrapped granola bars at the grocery store.
+In addition, you can adjust the ingredients based on what your child likes.
 Consider ingredients like oats, dried fruit, shredded coconut, nuts, chocolate chips, and nut butters or tahini.
 If you have a child who is interested in cooking, homemade granola bars are a super simple and kid-friendly snack for them to help prepare!
-This snack will provide fiber from the oats, vitamins and minerals from dried fruits and nuts, and healthy fats from nut butters or tahini, and you can adjust the sugar that you add to them, if any at all.”
+This snack provide fibers from the oats, vitamins and minerals from dried fruits and nuts.
+It’s also full of healthy fats from nut butters or tahini.
+Lastly, you can adjust the sugar that you add to the bars, if any at all.”

 Another great option for a “…healthy homemade snack is a yogurt parfait [or yogurt bowl]!
-Plain yogurt, which is high in calcium and protein, can be naturally sweetened or flavored with all sorts of foods – from fresh or dried fruit, to seeds and nuts, to drizzles of tahini or nut butters.
-This can be a wonderfully balanced snack as well, and one where kids can have input into personalizing it just how they like it.”
+Plain yogurt, which is high in calcium and protein, can be naturally sweetened or flavored with all sorts of foods.
+This includes fresh or dried fruit, to seeds and nuts, to drizzles of tahini or nut butters.
+This can be a wonderfully balanced snack as well; one where kids can have input into personalizing it just how they like it.”